1214sean/recipe/README.md

 Project Description: Our software is a recipe book app with search, rate, and diary functionality.
-It also recomends recipe acoording to emotion.
+It also recomends recipe according to emotion.
 A note book feature is added to allow users to store their own recipe and photos.

 Features
 Search Recipes: Users can search for recipes by recipe names and ingredients